russellmccloy/russellmccloy.github.io/_posts/2024-04-01-azure-ai-search.markdown

 ## Why is Azure AI Search so good?

 In my opinion Azure AI Search is a great search solution.
-I think the main reason is, is that it does all the heavy lifting for you.
-All you need to do is:
+I think the main reason is, is that it does all the heavy lifting for you:

-- Upload your documents to single or multiple sources
+- All you need to do is upload your documents to single or multiple data sources
-- Build a client app, to call the Azure AI Search service and display the search results
+- Then build a client app to call the Azure AI Search service and display the search results
 - It's totally scaleable for any size organisation
 - It's designed to allow the security you expect in Azure Cloud